digitallawyer/openlegaldictionary/_definitions/apparitor.md

 title: Apparitor
 permalink: "/definitions/apparitor.html"
-body: An oflicer or messenger enytloyed to serve the process of the splr-itual courts ln England and summon offenders.
+body: An oflicer or messenger enytloyed to serve the process of the splr-itual courts in England and summon offenders.
 Cowell
 published_at: '2018-07-07'
 layout: post
 ---